boost-ext/di/doc/user_guide.md

 ***Description***

-di::inject informs Boost.DI about constructor parameters.
-Useful for generated/generic classes as it doesn't have constructor parameters size limitations.
+`di::inject` informs Boost.DI about constructor parameters.
+It's useful for generated/generic classes as it doesn't have constructor parameters size limitations.

 ***Semantics***